-3. Read Carefully the Listing and See if it’s a Good Fit for your Family
+3. Read the Listing Carefully and See if it’s a Good Fit for your Family

-It’s important to read carefully the listing and see if it will be a good fit for you and your family.
+It’s important to read the listing carefully and see if it will be a good fit for you and your family.
 Some Hosts politely ask not to wander around their property, which is totally fine.
 But those were not a great fit for us.

 But when I read this section for the bison farm (where we ended up staying for one night), I was hooked and I knew we would have the best time there:

 “We do have a fire-pit on the premises for your use when the weather allows as well as some playground toys for kiddos.
 We welcome help with the chores if someone wants to really get hands-on!
 We love to get to know new friends and share with you our love of this little slice of heaven that we call home.”

 Our kids would have the opportunity to play outside the van with toys.
 We could also help with a few farming chores if we felt like it.
 The kids could burn off some energy and learn at the same time.
 This is the exact kind of experience I want to introduce my kids to.

 When you start looking at different Hosts, take a look at the “Amenities” section of the listing.
 It will quickly let you know if it can be a good match for your family.
 For example, the bison farm we visited in Idaho had really great kid-friendly amenities listed: Hiking, farm/garden/nature tour, play area, and hayrides.